 More than a mile deep, up to 10 miles wide and 277 river miles long, the Grand Canyon is one of the world’s most breathtaking wonders.
-Located in northern Arizona, this remote icon lures nearly 5 million people each year, making it our second most-visited national park.
+Located in northern Arizona, this remote area lures more than six million people each year, making it America’s second most-visited national park.

 Because the Colorado River bisects the park, facilities on each rim of the canyon are distinct and distant from one another.
 The more popular and accessible South Rim sees 90 percent of the visitors.
 The North Rim is more isolated, 1,000 feet higher and, unlike the South Rim, closes during the winter.
 To go from one rim to the other requires a 220-mile drive around the main canyon.

-Every single visitor to the park will be drawn to one of the rim overlooks.
-They go there to gape at the grandeur and push the limits of their cameras.
-The good news is that the park has dozens of these viewpoints.
-The better news is that you can enjoy a more immersive experience when you explore the park in other ways, by camping, day hiking, backpacking, bicycling or taking a river trip.
+At first, visitors to the park are inevitably drawn to one of the rim overlooks, but for a more immersive experience, you can also explore the park in other ways, like camping, day hiking, backpacking, bicycling or taking a river trip.

-While you have many options for exploring the park, we have some suggestions that take you away from the crowds, down into the canyon and out into the desert that surrounds it.
+You have many options for exploring the park, but to help sort out the choices, here are some suggestions that take you away from the crowds, down into the canyon and out into the surrounding desert.

-The park has 3 car-accessible National Park Service (NPS) campgrounds, offering more than 450 total campsites.
-Two campgrounds can be reserved (reservations are available up to 6 months ahead of time), while the third is entirely first-come, first-served.
-A primitive North Rim campground, reservable by backcountry permit, is an option for those with 4-wheel drive who want to escape the crowds.
+The park has three car-accessible National Park Service (NPS) campgrounds, offering more than 450 total campsites.
+Two campgrounds can be reserved (reservations are available up to six months ahead of time), while the third is entirely first-come, first-served.
+A primitive North Rim campground, reservable by backcountry permit, is an option for those with four-wheel drive who want to escape the crowds.

 You can reserve campgrounds inside the park (as well as those on National Forest lands outside the park), by using the national recreation.gov website or by calling 877-444-6777.